 AB 715-Authored by Asm.
 Arambula.
 This bill will expand Medi-Cal coverage to 20,000 seniors and disabled persons by increasing the qualifying income level of between 123 percent and 138 percent of the federal poverty level.

 AB 998-Authored by Asm.
-Aguiar-Curry).
-This bill would designate State Route 128 as a route in the state scenic highway system.
+Aguiar-Curry, this bill would allow State Route 128 to be designated as a route in the state scenic highway system.
+This bill was signed by the Governor in July.

 AB 1494-Authored by Asm.
 Aguiar-Curry.
 In the Medi-Cal program, for purposes of payment for covered treatment or services provided through telehealth, prohibits the department from limiting the type of setting where services are provided for the patient or by the health care provider.
 This bill would provide, when federal financial participation is available, that neither face-to-face contact nor a patient’s physical presence on the premises of an enrolled community clinic, is required for services provided by the clinic to a Medi-Cal beneficiary during or immediately following a state of emergency.
 The bill would require that telehealth services, telephonic services, and other specified services be reimbursable when provided by one of those entities during or immediately following a declared state of emergency.